newlandsvalley/purescript-soundfonts-deprecated/README.md

      pulp install
      pulp build

-## Examples
+## Example

-The examples/basic directory contains a browser example of how the library might be used.
+To build an example that runs in the browser:

+     ./buildExample.sh

+and then navigate to /examples/basic/dist/index.html